COMMUNITY GRANTEE

 The success of our approach

-The Tegan and Sara Foundation began with a mission of supporting LGBTQ+ women and girls.
-Over time, we learned to embrace the umbrella effect of that mission - that we are able to uplift a broader community by centering the most marginalized within LGBTQ+ people.
-Across our programs, we bring specific focus to the most historically excluded among us - e.g. trans women, people of color, and LGBTQ+ youth in rural communities - and embrace them all in our work.
+The Tegan and Sara Foundation began with a mission of supporting 2SLGBTQ+ women and girls.
+Over time, we learned to embrace the umbrella effect of that mission - that we are able to uplift a broader community by centering the most marginalized within 2SLGBTQ+ people.
+Across our programs, we bring specific focus to the most historically excluded among us - e.g. trans women, people of color, and 2SLGBTQ+ youth in rural communities - and embrace them all in our work.

-• Continued and expanded our flagship programs, Community Grants and LGBTQ+ Summer Camperships
+• Continued and expanded our flagship programs, Community Grants and 2SLGBTQ+ Summer Camperships

 • Continued to grow our largest venture yet, the LGBTQ+ Healthcare Directory, providing a free resource to find inclusive healthcare providers

-• Deepened our impact with our bench of grassroots LGBTQ+ partner organizations across the U.S. and Canada
+• Deepened our impact with our bench of grassroots 2SLGBTQ+ partner organizations across the U.S. and Canada

 MORE WORK HIGHLIGHTS…